metalcanine/awcw32ky-client/README.md

 ## setup

-This is mostly the same as setting up a Windows machine to build Firefox, so if you already have that working all you should need is the Windows SDK 10.0.18362.0.
+This is mostly the same as setting up a Windows machine to build Firefox, so if you already have that working all you should need is the `Windows SDK 10.0.18362.0` (for WinDbg).
 For best results, run inside of mozillabuild's shell.

 ## usage